HomeLatest NewsTechnologyIsrael halts controversial phone tracking tech to track down new Covid-19 variant

 The Israel government has cleared travel restrictions and has authorised the country’s internal security agency to use the phone monitoring technology

-In a significant move to track down the new coronavirus variant, on Thursday announced to halt the use of a controversial phone tracking technology to trace possible cases of the new coronavirus variant.
+In a significant move to track down the new coronavirus variant, Israel on Thursday announced to halt the use of a controversial phone tracking to trace possible cases of the new coronavirus variant.
 This comes just days after the country authorized an emergency measure.

-Earlier this week, the Israel government announced a package of emergency measures to contain the new variant, including travel restrictions and authorizing the country's internal security agency to use the phone monitoring technology for contact tracing people infected by the variant.
+Earlier this week, the Israel announced a package of emergency measures to contain the new variant, including travel restrictions and authorizing the country’s internal security agency to use the phone monitoring technology for contact tracing people infected by the omicron variant.

 The tracking was authorized under emergency regulations and would have required parliamentary legislation in order to continue the practice.
 But late Thursday, Prime Minister Naftali Bennett’s office said the “cellular monitoring” would expire at midnight and not be extended.